minershive/hiveon-kb/hiveon-pool/hiveon-setting-up.md

 ---
-title: How to Start Mining on Hiveon Pool
+title: How to start mining on Hiveon Pool
 parent_category: Hiveon Pool
 category: Hiveon Pool
 ---

-# How to Start Mining on Hiveon Pool
 Are you going to start mining on Hiveon pool?
 Great!
 To make your life easier, we prepared a guide on how to switch to Hiveon pool, for both Hive OS and Windows users.
 Keep reading to discover more.

 ## If you are a Hive OS user